-Key Recommendations for this plan of the 2017 Plan Already Implemented
+Key Recommendations of the 2017 Plan Already Implemented

-- The Commission recommended priority implementation of the [The "Greenprint]" Environmental Protection Overlay District (EPOD) previously recommended in the 2009 Plan and furtherwas recommended thatin 2017 and separate overlay zoning districts and regulations bewere adopted for Wetlands, Waterbodies, Steep Slopes and Floodzones.
-Aquifer Protection Overlay regulations were also recommended as a priority implementation.
-These recommendations were included in an Interim Report to the Village Board, dated March 13, 2017 implemented. - 2.
-The Members spent a considerable amount of time updating and incorporating the 2010 Reconnaissance Level Historic Resources Study into the Plan and figuring how best to implement protections of important identified resources.
-Ultimately a key recommendation is to establish Historic and Scenic Road Overlay Districts along Historic and Scenic Roads that requireThe Historic and Scenic Roads Overlay District that requires development in a manner that maintains the important historic character of the areas and preserves scenic vistas- was implemented.
+- The "Greenprint" Environmental Protection Overlay District (EPOD) previously recommended in the 2009 Plan was recommended in 2017 and separate overlay zoning districts and regulations were adopted for Wetlands, Waterbodies, Steep Slopes and Floodzones.
+Aquifer Protection Overlay regulations were also implemented. - 2.
+The Historic and Scenic Roads Overlay District that requires development in a manner that maintains the important historic character of the areas and preserves scenic vistas was implemented.
 Changes along the historic and scenic roads in this district are now reviewed by the HPPC for a Certificate of Appropriateness. - 3.
-The 2009 recommendation for Critical Environmental Areas ("(CEAs")) were created pursuant to the New York State Environmental Quality Review Act ("(SEQRA") is refined) to cover areas of the Village within potential range of Timber Rattlesnakes, as well as to designate and the Historic and Scenic Road areas were also designated as CEAs subject to SEQRA. - 4.
-In light of the fact that there are significant remaining undeveloped commercial locations in the Village, the Commission recommends that the Village enhance its desirability for development without undermining the character of the gateway to the Village-The 2017 Plan recommended that the Village add permitted uses subject to special permit standards in the vicinity of Executive and Rella Boulevards in order to encourage and promote economic development, to enhance its desirability for development without undermining the character of the gateway to the Village which provides a variety of public benefits, including tax ratables and additional employment opportunities in the Village. - 5.4.
-Additional special permit uses were also added to the Planned Industry Campus and Neighborhood Services areas of the Village in hope of encouraging which has encouraged such economic development. - 6.5.
-With completion of the residences in the vicinity of the Ryan Mansion (Montebello Park), the Commission recommends the conversion of the Estate Preservation Overlay District was converted to a traditional non-overlay district that recognizes existing uses and allows for continuing adaptive reuse of the Mansion.
+Critical Environmental Areas (CEAs) were created pursuant to the New York State Environmental Quality Review Act (SEQRA) to cover areas of the Village within potential range of Timber Rattlesnakes, and the Historic and Scenic Road areas were also designated as CEAs subject to SEQRA. - 4.
+The 2017 Plan recommended that the Village add permitted uses subject to special permit standards in the vicinity of Executive and Rella Boulevards in order to encourage and promote economic development, to enhance its desirability for development without undermining the character of the gateway to the Village which provides a variety of public benefits, including tax ratables and additional employment opportunities in the Village.
+Additional special permit uses were added to the Planned Industry Campus and Neighborhood Services areas of the Village which has encouraged such economic development.

-- 7.6.
-The Commission acknowledges 2017 Plan acknowledged the importance of remaining publicly-owned open spaces by recommending the creation of a new Recreation and Open Space Zoning District for significant parcels within the Greenprint that have traditionally provided recreation or open space opportunities within the Village.
-This district is also recommended for some severely constrained privately owned parcels and could serve to allow "hobby" farms and agricultural uses where requested by an applicant This OSR district was implemented. - 7.
-The Commission recommends Provisions were implemented to allow "hobby" farms and agricultural uses where requested by an applicant. - 8.
-As recommended by the implementation of 2017 Comprehensive Plan, regulations were implemented to provide for smaller-scale "neighborhood-scale" places of worship and other public assembly uses.
-Recommendations are also made residential gathering places.
+- 5. With completion of the residences in the vicinity of the Ryan Mansion (Montebello Park), the Commission Estate Preservation Overlay District was converted to a traditional non-overlay district that recognizes existing uses and allows for continuing adaptive reuse of the Mansion. - 6.
+The 2017 Plan acknowledged the importance of remaining publicly owned open spaces by recommending the creation of a new Recreation and Open Space Zoning District for significant parcels within the Greenprint that have traditionally provided recreation or open space opportunities within the Village.
+This OSR district was implemented. - 7.
+Provisions were implemented to allow "hobby" farms and agricultural uses where requested by an applicant. - 8.
+As recommended by the 2017 Comprehensive Plan, regulations were implemented to provide for smaller-scale "neighborhood-scale" places of worship and residential gathering places.
 Standards for the regulation of schools and residential uses accessory to schools were also implemented. - 9.
-The Commission took up the evolving concerns regarding home-based businesses, including Regulation of transient overnight accommodations in private residences (such as AirBNB).
-Expanded protections for residential neighborhoods Airbnb) were implemented. - 9:10.
-A matrix of recommendations from potential impacts of home-based businesses the 2017 Comprehensive Plan was prepared that include overnight accommodation are recommended while allowing streamlined contained in the Appendix of the 2009 Comprehensive Plan.
+Regulation of transient overnight accommodations in private residences (such as Airbnb) were implemented. - 10.
+A matrix of recommendations from the 2017 Comprehensive Plan was prepared that contained in the Appendix of the 2009 Comprehensive Plan.
 The matrix detailed the Plan recommendation, who is primarily responsible for implementing the recommendation and a time horizon for implementation.
-The matrix has enabled an orderly review of more basic and less impactful home-based businesses the 2017 adopted Plan's progress, and it has enabled the 2025 Update Committee to prepare this document. - 11.
-The Commission is recommending 2017 Plan recommended that it be reviewed and renewed within seven (7) years of adoption, which was accomplished in 2025.
+The matrix has enabled an orderly review of the 2017 adopted Plan's progress, and it has enabled the 2025 Update Committee to prepare this document. - 11.
+The 2017 Plan recommended that it be reviewed and renewed within seven (7) years of adoption, which was accomplished in 2025.